Senate Page Program

 Pages attend the U.S. Senate Page School, which is located just blocks from the Capitol.
 The program is fully accredited by the Middle States Association of Colleges and School.
 The program also includes a Field Studies component that allows pages to experience the cultural and educational activities offered in Washington, D.C.

 Only 30 pages are selected per term and as such, not every Senator is able to sponsor a page.
 Pages can serve in one of four terms throughout the year: Fall, Spring, Summer I, and Summer II.
-The application for the Spring 2021 term can be found here.
+The application for the Fall 2021 term can be found here.
+The application is due by May 14th at 11:59 pm EST.

 - United States Citizens